bv2/DataAnalysis4LifeSciencesHD/README.md

 ## Exercises and course evaluation
 Every day contains one or multiple exercise sheets that cover the material of the day.
 To pass the course, solutions to *at least one exercise sheet per day* should be handed in.
 For this, please upload the .Rmd file(s) and .html report(s) containing your solutions to a [personal slack conversation with Britta Velten](https://dataanalysis4-xqg7747.slack.com/archives/D012Q4UHDGV) by the evening of each day.
+Note that these will not be graded or corrected - the course will be evaluated on basis of a project on the last day (see below).
 How to generate the .html file and use RMarkdown (.Rmd) files will be explained on Day 1.

 The last day will not cover any new material but will give you time to work on a personal data analysis project.
 Details will be announced on the evening of Thursday June 4.
 This project should be handed in by Friday evening (June 5) as an .html report and will be graded.